spathak99/sql2spanner/README.md

 * Converts and stores data in the new schema's format

+## TODO
-* Backs up the data in the form of JSON Objects to Google Cloud Datastore
+* Back up the data in the form of JSON Objects to Google Cloud Datastore

 ## Getting Started
 * [Make sure to get started by following the tutorial, and create both an instance and a database](https://cloud.google.com/spanner/docs/tutorials)